tahmidashraf/BurgerShop-Manaagement-system/README.md

 # BurgerShop-Manaagement-system
-This is great app for any burger shop to maintain their work and also anyone can modify it to use in their workspace
+This is great app for any burger shop to maintain their work and also anyone can modify it to use in their workspace using C# and .net framework